tw-tooling/tw-rule-generator/README.md

 2. Generate Rule: The tool automatically generates the rule script as you input values.
 3. Copy Rule: Click the "Copy Rule to Clipboard" button to use the rule in your Teeworlds map.

+## Python Version

+There is also a [Jupyter notebook](tw-rule-generator-gradio.ipynb) version of the tool that can be run locally.
+It uses the [Gradio](https://gradio.app/) library to create an interface.

 ## Acknowledgements

 This tool utilizes Bootstrap for styling and JavaScript for its interactive features.
 It is intended for Teeworlds map creators and enthusiasts looking to enhance their map design process.